deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 This is thanks to 2 factors:

 - A new method does not need to be specified at every stage. (see also the "Desktop architecture versions" diagram above)
-- Code generation: typescript client wrapper code and [OpenRPC](https://open-rpc.org/) definition are auto generated from the rust code. (including documentation comments)
+- Code generation: TypeScript client wrapper code and [OpenRPC](https://open-rpc.org/) definition are auto generated from the Rust code. (including documentation comments)

 ### Error handling

-Error handling in c requires much discipline: a common pattern in C is to return a status code and write results to a pointer that was provided as an argument to the function.
+Error handling in C requires much discipline: a common pattern in C is to return a status code and write results to a pointer that was provided as an argument to the function.
 Take this example from [libimobiledevice](https://libimobiledevice.org/)'s [`lockdown.h`](https://docs.libimobiledevice.org/libimobiledevice/latest/lockdown_8h.html):